michaelforney/samurai/README.md

 `chromium`, `llvm`, and [`oasis`](https://github.com/michaelforney/oasis).

 ## Requirements

 samurai should run on any POSIX system.
-It currently also requires `err.h`, but this may change in the future.